pwillard/CBASIC/manual.md

 assumed.
 The file extension is assumed to be a *CBA* file if not specified.
 The entire file is saved from the text buffer.
-If the output file is already in use from a previous file that was larger than the text buffer an error message of *REMOUTPUT FILE ALREADY IN USEREM* will be displayed.
+If the output file is already in use from a previous file that was larger than the text buffer an error message of *"OUTPUT FILE ALREADY IN USER"* will be displayed.

 Example: +
 `SAVE BIOIA.ASM` +